isquicha/cuda-parallel-studies/README.md

   - [Linux](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html)

 ### Steps to run
+- Download the .cu file or `git clone` this repository
 - Compile your `.cu` with `nvcc`
   - `nvcc myfile.cu`
 - Run the generated file